singhk28/DFT_Post_Processing_Scripts/README.md

 Current list of scripts:

-NEB_plot.py - Create an energy diagram from NEB calculation (CP2K) SIESTA_coord.py - Create SIESTA coordination block for the input file from a XYZ file SIESTA_EIG.py - Plot EIG file to see the eigenvalue spectrum to visualize the spread of eigenvalues.
+NEB_plot.py - Create an energy diagram from NEB calculation (CP2K) \n SIESTA_coord.py - Create SIESTA coordination block for the input file from a XYZ file \n SIESTA_EIG.py - Plot EIG file to see the eigenvalue spectrum to visualize the spread of eigenvalues.